chemfiles/Chemfiles.jl/doc/reference.rst

 file.
 It can read or write one or many `Frame`_ to this file.
 The file type and the format are automatically determined from the extention.

-.. jl:function:: Trajectory(filename, mode)
+.. jl:function:: Trajectory(filename::String, mode::Char)

     Open a trajectory file.

-    :parameter string filename: The path to the trajectory file
+    :parameter filename: The path to the trajectory file
-    :parameter string mode: The opening mode: "r" for read, "w" for write and  "a" for append.
+    :parameter mode: The opening mode: 'r' for read, 'w' for write and 'a' for append.

 .. jl:function:: read(trajectory::Trajectory) -> Frame